Business Considerations for a Reopening World

 As vaccination rates continue to increase in the United States, many businesses are trying to navigate what that means for their operations, employees, and next steps.
 While things are looking more optimistic, it’s still important to keep in mind the risk of COVID-19, to keep up to date on guidance, and to know how to keep your team safe while hopefully boosting revenue!

-If you’re a business with employees, research and speak to an attorney about developing a COVID-19 vaccination policy.
+If you’re a business with employees, research and speak to an attorney about developing a COVID-19 vaccination policy or updated mask policy.
 Some employers are requiring vaccination, while others may choose to simply incentivize it, or not require it.
 When deciding what policy is right for your business, consider your operations and your risks:

 Do your employees all have to be on site?